google-research-datasets/C4_200M-synthetic-dataset-for-grammatical-error-correction/README.md

 # C4\_200M Synthetic Dataset for Grammatical Error Correction

-This dataset contains synthetic training data for grammatical error correction described in [our BEA 2021 paper](https://www.aclweb.org/anthology/2021.bea-1.4/).
-Only the corruption edits are published here.
-To generate the parallel training data you will need to obtain the [C4 corpus](https://www.tensorflow.org/datasets/catalog/c4) and apply the edits by following the instructions below.
+This dataset contains synthetic training data for grammatical error correction and is described in [our BEA 2021 paper](https://www.aclweb.org/anthology/2021.bea-1.4/).
+To generate the parallel training data you will need to obtain the [C4 corpus](https://www.tensorflow.org/datasets/catalog/c4) first and apply the edits that are published here by following the instructions below.

 ## Generating the dataset